iamseeley/tseeley.com/content/logs/log10.md

 i started vannevar bush's [*As We May Think*](https://www.w3.org/History/1945/vbush/vbush.shtml) essay.

-i took a small detour and worked on a maze generation playground site that was inspired by andrew healey's recent blog post [*Generating Mazes*](https://healeycodes.com/generating-mazes).
+then took a small detour and worked on a maze generation playground site that was inspired by andrew healey's recent blog post [*Generating Mazes*](https://healeycodes.com/generating-mazes).

 it turns out mazes are very cool.